MadMaddie81/Knowing-Europe/README.md

 ### __Features yet to be implemented__

 * __404 Page__
-  - Since the game only consists of one page, and all links and buttons has been thouroughly tested I decided to not make a custom 404 error page.
+  - Since the game only consists of one page and all links and buttons has been thouroughly tested, I decided not to make a custom 404 error page.
 * __Expansion__
   - It wouldn't take much to make a series of games covering the other continents, such as Knowing Asia and Knowing Africa.